 An insurer may use either a pure premium or a loss ratio ratemaking approach.
 This section must indicate the type of approach used and generally outline the process in a summary narrative.
 A general description of the data must also be included.
-Specific and detailed information on the data must be included in the appropriate subsections using that data.
-For example, liability loss data should state whether it is for all limits combined or if it is for a specific (basic) limit.
+Specific and detailed information on the data must be included in the

-The filing must be based on the most recent complete year of data that is available.
+The filing must include the most recent complete year of data that is available.
 Should the filing rely on industry experience, FSCO would expect the filing to be based on the most recent industry data.